UK MODERN SLAVERY ACT STATEMENT 2023

 Amicus UK is a subsidiary of Amicus Therapeutics Inc. (Nasdaq: FOLD) which is a global, patient- dedicated group of companies focused on discovering, developing, and delivering medicines for people living with rare genetic and metabolic disorders (“the Amicus Group”).

-Amicus UK’s supply chain is generally comprised of (i) suppliers of direct materials (active ingredients, manufacturing, packaging materials and logistics providers) and (ii) suppliers of indirect services (professional services, facilities, sales, and marketing agencies and clinical research organisations).
+Amicus UK’s supply chain generally comprises (i) suppliers of direct materials (active ingredients, manufacturing, packaging materials and logistics providers) and (ii) suppliers of indirect services (professional services, facilities, sales, and marketing agencies and clinical research organisations).
 In our office spaces, we engage suppliers to provide office cleaning services.

 Policies